TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/bsl/secondary_bsl_i2c/README.md

 Compile, load the example.

 Create BSL invocation condition using BSL Invoke pin or any other invocation methods.
-Send Connection command from the host.
-BSL Acknowledgement should be received.
 Send GetDeviceInfo command from the host.
-BSL should respond back with the I2C interface Flash plugin version information.
+Device should respond back with the version information and SRAM buffer space available.

 Similarly Send erase, program, verification commands to program data in the memory.